• Skip to primary navigation

 Why you need it: proper immune system function, the production of hemoglobin, reproduction, as well as growth and development.

-How to get enough: animal protein, shellfish, and dairy products
+How to get enough: animal protein, particularly red meat

 4. K2 (fat soluble vitamin)